ninerino/ninerino/README.md

 ## Hi there 👋

 Currently studying to become a Front End Developer.
-Looking forward to learn more about HTML, CSS and JavaScript during the course of the two years that I'm studying!
+🌱 I'm currently learning UI/UX design
+🔭 My current hobby project is a JavaScript game where you play as an actor in Hollywood.

 <!--
 **ninerino/ninerino** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.